adster93/hobbymining/pages/miners/antminer-r4.md

 summary:
 img: /img/miners/antminer-r4.png
 tags: [efficient, antminer]
-desc: The most in depth review of the Bitmain Antminer S9.
+desc: The most in depth review of the Bitmain Antminer R4 home miner.
 Learn about its pros, cons, profitability, and more!
 ---

 ## Antminer R4: The Perfect Home Bitcoin Miner